mlr/mlr.github.com/_posts/2015-09-05-slack-bot-api-documentation.md

 {% endhighlight %}

-Finally, the `#message` method wraps the JSON example in triple back ticks so that Slack will format the message as a code snippet.
+Finally, the `#message` method wraps the JSON example in triple back ticks so that Slack will format the message as preformatted text.
 The `#send` method as you recall is what our Slack bot actually calls to send the message.

 ## Configure Slack